Simon Hoare: Early life and career

-Political career

 Hoare was a Conservative cabinet member on West Oxfordshire District Council, a councillor on Oxfordshire County Council and was also a member of the executive of Witney Conservative Association working alongside the then Prime Minister David Cameron.

+Parliamentary career

+Hoare stood as the Conservative candidate in Cardiff West at the 1997 general election, coming second with 21.5% of the vote behind the incumbent Labour MP Rhodri Morgan.

-He contested Cardiff West at the 1997 general election, and Cardiff South and Penarth at the 2010 general election, coming second to Labour's Alun Michael.
+At the 2010 general election, Hoare stood in Cardiff South and Penarth, coming second with 28.3% of the vote behind the incumbent Labour MP Alun Michael.

-Hoare was elected Member of Parliament for North Dorset at the 2015 general election, increasing his predecessor, Robert Walter's, majority from 7,625 to 21,118 votes.
+At the 2015 general election, Hoare was elected to Parliament as MP for North Dorset with 56.6% of the vote and a majority of 21,118.

 Hoare was opposed to Brexit prior to the 2016 referendum.

+Hoare was re-elected as MP for North Dorset at the snap 2017 general election with an increased vote share of 64.9% and an increased majority of 25,777.

-In September 2018 Hoare was appointed Parliamentary Private Secretary to the Home Secretary, Sajid Javid.
+In September 2018, Hoare was appointed Parliamentary Private Secretary to the Home Secretary, Sajid Javid.

 In June 2019, Hoare was elected as the chair of the Northern Ireland Affairs Select Committee.

+Hoare was again re-elected at the 2019 general election, with a decreased vote share of 63.6% and a decreased majority of 24,301.

 In May 2020 he asked Dominic Cummings to consider his position as the PM's advisor due to Cummings travelling from London to Durham during a nationwide coronavirus lockdown.